 15. Unneeded DVDs, CDs, or Videotapes

-If you can’t seem to keep the birds and squirrels out of your garden, try hanging CDs or DVDs from tree branches.
+If you can’t keep the birds and squirrels out of your garden, try hanging CDs or DVDs from tree branches.
 The movement of the CD, as well as the flicker of the shiny surface, will scare away undesirables.
 Pull the tape out of old VHS tapes and use it anywhere you need rope (for instance, to secure posts in your backyard garden).

 16. Unused Cell Phones